mbrking/ceserver-pcileech/README.md

 1. Open a command prompt (Win+R then type "cmd")
 2. Type "cd Desktop"
 3. Type "java -jar ceserver-pcileech.jar"
+4. Configure the server in the window that appears
+5. Press the "Start Server" button
-4. The server will now be listening on the default port, 52736.
+6. The server will now be listening on the default port, 52736.

 # Connecting to the server